WILG3001 Professional Experience Practicum

 - Unit rules

-- completion of at least 48 point of units and enrolled in the Political Science and International Relations major
+- completion of at least 48 point of units and enrolment in the Political Science and International Relations major or the Linguistics major and approval by the unit coordinator or completion of 96 points of units and enrolment in the Business Management major or Enterprise and Innovation major or Global Business major.

 - Advisable prior study: